-Although we recently announced results from two pivotal Phase 3 clinical trials for safety and efficacy of our most advanced investigational drug candidate, Qnexa, we continue to analyze the data collected in these trials.
-Consequently, it is possible that further analysis of this and other data on Qnexa may yield information or suggest conclusions not yet known that may negatively impact our ability to obtain regulatory approval for Qnexa as a treatment for obesity, market acceptance or safety profile.
+We have previously announced results from two pivotal Phase 3 clinical trials for safety and efficacy of our most advanced investigational drug candidate, Qnexa, and we continue to analyze the data collected in these trials.
+In addition, the briefing documents prepared by us and the FDA ahead of the Advisory Committee meeting, as well as materials used during that meeting, have been made available to the public.
+The meeting materials contain information not previously disclosed to the public.
+Results of an extension study, OB-305 are expected in the third quarter of 2010.
+Consequently, it is possible that further analysis of this information and other data on Qnexa may yield information or suggest conclusions not yet known that may negatively impact our ability to obtain regulatory approval for Qnexa as a treatment for obesity, market acceptance, investor perception or safety profile.